A detailed guide on recreating an ultimate South Shore Style Bar Pizza from home, wood paneling not necessary.

 **Just wipe them out with a paper towel when done cooking, do not wash with soap and water!

-also work great as a nice serving tray.
+A pizza peel – These wooden ones also work great as a nice serving tray.

 Pan Grippers – Work great for easily removing your pans from the oven.
 Also saves cabinet space compared to using a pizza peel.

-too, just be careful because sometimes the wheels tend to push the cheese off.
+Pizza Cutter – I prefer to use these blade style cutters but you can use a wheel cutter too, just be careful because sometimes the wheels tend to push the cheese off.
 If you’re going all in, check out this sweet Pizza Knife

 Cheese Grater – You 100% NEED to grate your own cheese if you want to make a great bar pizza.
 Store bought pre-shredded cheese is coated in cellulose, this prevents clumping.
 It can burn up and have a funny taste at high temps.
-I use a rotary cheese grater like this and it saves me a lot of time, I love it!
-If you have a KitchenAid Stand Mixer this Slicer Attachment is awesome too.

 Takeout boxes or Fiber Molded Plates – this may seem crazy, but if you’re going to save any of your pizza for a later time, it is based stored on a paper plate or takeout box.
 The paper actually absorbs some of the moisture preventing your pizza from becoming soggy.
 This is why all the greats still serve takeout on thick paper plates in brown paper bags!
-If you store your leftover slices in a plastic container you will get some condensation.
+If you store your leftover slices in a plastic container you will get some condensation on the bottom.
 This will result in excess moisture on your crust!

 Kitchen Scale – I use this to make sure each piece of dough is 6.5oz.
 Also a more accurate way to measure your flour.